-The underwriters have an option to purchase up to an additional 1,650,000 ADSs from one of the selling shareholders at the initial public offering price, less the underwriting discounts and commissions, within 30 days from the date of this prospectus.
+The underwriters have an option to purchase up to an additional ADSs from us [and the selling shareholders] at the initial public offering price, less the underwriting discounts and commissions, within 30 days from the date of this prospectus.

-The underwriters expects to deliver the ADSs against payment in U.S. Dollars in New York, New York, to purchasers on or about October 24, 2017.
+The underwriters expects to deliver the ADSs against payment in U.S. Dollars in New York, New York, to purchasers on or about , 2017.